Hay Group Global R&D Center for Strategy Execution

 Hay Group Global Research Center for Strategy Execution is the first global research center on Strategy Execution of Hay Group.
-Established in October 2008 in Singapore, it leads research activities and coordinates Hay Group's global research networks located in Paris, Sao Paulo, Frankfurt, Boston and London.
+Established in October 2008 in Singapore, it leads research activities and coordinates Hay Group's global research networks located in Paris, São Paulo, Frankfurt, Boston and London.
 The center also receives supports from the Singapore Economic Development Board.

 History

 The center is set up under Hay Group's Building Effective Organizations (BEO) practice and supported by Singapore Economic Development Board as part of a national effort to establish a global hub for organizational effectiveness and excellence.
 Its opening is mentioned in Singapore Senior Minister Goh Chok Tong's speech in the Singapore Human Capital Summit 2008.

 Established back in 2008 as the Global BEO R&D center, its activities were officially launched in 2009 under the leadership of Dr. Andreas Raharso as its Dean (Director).
 Later in 2009, it was renamed as Global R&D center for Strategy Execution.
 The center is currently based at Keppel Tower in Singapore.